vmware-tanzu/community-edition/docs/site/content/docs/latest/gatekeeper-config.md

 the [OPA Gatekeeper Library](https://github.com/open-policy-agent/gatekeeper-library).
 This walkthrough will leverage a policy from this repository.

-1. Apply the following constraint template, which checks for specified labels.
+1. Apply the following constraint template, which checks for specified labels:

     ```yaml
     apiVersion: templates.gatekeeper.sh/v1beta1